jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

-Unless otherwise instructed, you can assume that all of the functions discussed in this section are available in interviews when you include this [`modules`] block.
+Unless otherwise instructed, you can assume that all of the functions discussed in this section are available if and when you include this [`modules`] block.

 # <a name="functions"></a>Functions for working with variable values